-- Student evaluation is based on two components.
-4 exams constitute 96% of your final grade. - Four percent of your grade comes from your participation in the URPP (Undergraduate Research Participant Program) research opportunities.
-The URPP coordinator will visit our class in the first few weeks of the course to describe the URPP program and your participation in it.
+• Four percent of your grade comes from your participation in the URPP (Undergraduate Research Participant Program) research opportunities.
 All Introductory psychology students can receive 4% for participating in 6 hours of research run by the URPP.
 The 4% is added on to your exam grades to give you a final grade out of 100%.
 You can contact them at urpp@yorku.ca.
 If you have any concerns regarding URPP points or participation, email them, not your instructor or TA.